Vayechi & 1 Kings: Last Will and Testament

 Then Israel said to Joseph: “Hey, I am dying, but God will be with you [all] and return you to the land of your fathers.
 And I myself give to you one shekhem over your brothers, which I took from the hand of the Emorites with my sword and my bow.”
 (Genesis 48:21-22)

-shekhem (שְׁכֶם) = shoulders; an Amorite town about 30 miles (50 km) north of Jerusalem, where Jacob bought a plot of land in Genesis 33:18-19.
+shekhem (שְׁכֶם) = shoulders and upper back; an Amorite town about 30 miles (50 km) north of Jerusalem, where Jacob bought a plot of land in Genesis 33:18-19.

 The campsite that Jacob bought near the town of Shekhem could not be of any interest to Joseph, the viceroy of all Egypt.
 But the author of the story knew that by 900 B.C.E. the two kingdoms of Israel would consist of the territories of twelve tribes.
 Three tribes (Judah, Benjamin, and Simeon) would occupy the southern Kingdom of Judah, while nine tribes (Efrayim, Menasheh, Reuben, Gad, Dan, Issachar, Zebulun, Asher, and Naphtali) would own territories in the northern Kingdom of Israel.